paulov-t/FIFA-20-Career-Mod/README.md

 [x] Teams will only search for players within a small range of themselves (no more wolfsburg buying Neymar) [x] English players very rarely leave England
-[x] Player movement between countries is based upon real-world data of player nationalities in each league
+[x] Player movement between countries is based upon real-world data of player nationalities in each league [x] Free Agents wont just play for any team, no more picking up gems from the Free Agent market

+## Player Search - GTN
+[x] Searching for players now reveals attributes much faster

 ## Player Values
 [x] High Potential players are now much higher in value

+## Player Wages
+[x] Lower league players ask for less in wages

 ## Youth
-[x] Players wont "retire" from your youth system until they are 21 [x] All youth players should have at least 1 trait
+[x] Players wont "retire" from your youth system until they are 21 [x] Generated players will now be between 16-21
+[x] All youth players should have at least 1 trait
+[x] Generated centre forward players are much more likely to be larger slower players [x] Generated wingers are much more likely to be faster rather than mentally skillful [x] Scouts are much more likely to find players of the type you searched for [x] It is much more difficult to find gem (high potential) players [x] Attributes will unlock much faster

 ## Player Growth
 [x] Match Rating contributes to growth much more